 Everyone has heard the expression, “It’s just like riding a bike.”
-In many ways, overcoming substance abuse or mental health disorders is like riding a bike.
-It is all about committing to a routine, getting in the swing of the same motions and staying on track.
+In many ways, overcoming substance use or mental health disorders is like riding a bike.
+It is all about committing to a routine, getting in the swing of the same motions, and staying on track.
 At Destinations for Teens, biking therapy can be a big help on the road to recovery.

 The Physical Benefits of Biking Therapy

 There is a reason that so many therapies involve physical activity.
-Whether a teenager is struggling with a mental health issue, with a substance abuse issue or with multiple concerns, getting healthy is a priority.
+Whether a teenager is struggling with a mental health issue, with a substance use issue, or with multiple concerns, getting healthy is a priority.
 That starts with getting targeted treatment, but it also means improving overall health and wellness.